Skip to main content

 Questions Meeting Notetaker clients ask

-Do we need consent before recording calls, and how does the bot handle that?
+Do we need consent before recording calls, and how does the bot handle it?

 Recording consent law varies by state and country.
-In two-party or all-party consent states — California, Florida, Illinois, and several others — every participant on the call must be informed and consent before recording begins.
-The bot handles this by announcing itself when it joins and, optionally, playing a brief disclosure before transcription starts.
-For calls that include participants in multiple states or internationally, we configure the most conservative consent posture by default: announcement plus a short waiting window before recording activates.
-You control whether to require explicit verbal acknowledgment or treat join-after-announcement as implied consent under your counsel's guidance.
-We don't give legal advice on your specific consent obligations — your attorney or compliance lead should review the policy for your jurisdiction — but the build can be configured to match whatever disclosure workflow they recommend.
+In two-party and all-party consent states, including California, Florida, and Illinois, every participant must be informed and consent before recording starts.
+The bot handles this by announcing itself when it joins and, if you want, playing a brief disclosure before transcription begins.
+For calls that mix participants across states or countries, we set the most conservative posture by default: an announcement plus a short waiting window before recording activates.
+You decide whether to require explicit verbal acknowledgment or treat join-after-announcement as implied consent under your counsel's guidance.
+We do not give legal advice on your specific obligations, and your attorney or compliance lead should review the policy for your jurisdiction, but the build can match whatever disclosure workflow they recommend.

-How accurate is the transcription when our calls use technical or industry-specific language?
+How accurate is transcription when our calls use technical or industry-specific language?

-Out of the box, transcription accuracy on clear audio with standard vocabulary runs high.
-The problem is industry-specific terminology — legal matter numbers, engineering part codes, medical abbreviations, government contract acronyms — where standard models produce plausible-sounding wrong words.
-We address this with a custom vocabulary layer tuned to your domain before the build goes live.
-You provide a list of terms, names, product codes, or abbreviations that appear in your calls; those get embedded as a correction pass on top of the base transcription.
-The build also improves over time as we review flagged mismatches from your team during the first few weeks.
-Speaker identification is handled separately — the bot learns voice signatures across calls in the same workspace, so action items attribute to the right person rather than just 'Speaker 2.'
-No transcription system is perfect on heavily accented speech or degraded audio, and we're upfront about that rather than promising accuracy numbers that don't hold in practice.
+On clear audio with standard vocabulary, accuracy runs high out of the box.
+The trouble is industry terminology: legal matter numbers, engineering part codes, medical abbreviations, government contract acronyms, where standard models produce plausible-sounding wrong words.
+We handle that with a custom vocabulary layer tuned to your domain before go-live.
+You hand us a list of terms, names, product codes, and abbreviations that show up in your calls, and those get embedded as a correction pass on top of the base transcription.
+The build also improves as we review flagged mismatches from your team over the first few weeks.
+Speaker identification is handled separately.
+The bot learns voice signatures across calls in the same workspace, so action items attribute to the right person instead of 'Speaker 2.'
+No system is perfect on heavily accented speech or degraded audio, and we are upfront about that rather than quoting accuracy numbers that fall apart in practice.

-Which platforms and project tools does this connect to?
+Which meeting platforms and project tools does this connect to?

-Meeting capture works with Zoom, Google Meet, and Microsoft Teams.
-On the task and project side, the build supports Asana, Notion, Linear, ClickUp, and Monday.com as native destinations.
-CRM sync covers HubSpot and Salesforce; we can integrate with other CRMs that expose a documented API on a case-by-case basis.
-Document storage — dropping the transcript and summary as a file — works with Google Drive, SharePoint, and Notion databases.
-If your stack includes a platform not listed here, the scoping call is the right place to surface it.
-Most project tools and CRMs that have a public API are connectable; the question is usually how much custom integration work that adds to the build timeline, which we scope honestly before you commit.
+Meeting capture works with Zoom, Google Meet, and video meeting.
+On the task side, the build supports Asana, knowledge workspace, Linear, ClickUp, and Monday.com as native destinations.
+CRM sync covers HubSpot and Salesforce, and we integrate with other CRMs that expose a documented API case by case.
+For document storage, dropping the transcript and summary as a file works with document storage, document repository, and knowledge workspace databases.
+If your stack includes a platform not listed here, the scoping call is the place to raise it.
+Most project tools and CRMs with a public API are connectable.
+The real question is how much custom integration work it adds to the timeline, which we scope honestly before you commit.

-How are confidential executive session segments handled so they don't leak into the general summary?
+How are confidential executive session segments kept out of the general summary?

-The build supports a manual session flag — a host co-host can trigger the exec-only marker at the start of a confidential segment, either through a meeting command or a companion interface.
-When that flag is active, transcription continues but the output routes to a separate summary document with a distinct recipient list defined in your configuration.
-The general attendee summary produced after the call contains only the non-flagged portions.
-The flagged segment transcript and summary are stored in a separate access-controlled location, not the shared project folder.
-For board-level or highly sensitive sessions, we can also configure the flagged segment to produce no written output at all — only the decisions and owners get extracted, with no verbatim transcript retained.
-Which configuration matches your governance requirements is a conversation for the scoping call, but the mechanism exists and is part of the standard build for any team that needs it.
+The build supports a manual session flag.
+A host or co-host triggers the exec-only marker at the start of a confidential segment, either through a meeting command or a companion interface.
+While that flag is active, transcription continues but the output routes to a separate summary document with its own recipient list defined in your configuration.
+The general attendee summary contains only the non-flagged portions.
+The flagged segment's transcript and summary are stored in a separate access-controlled location, not the shared project folder.
+For board-level or highly sensitive sessions we can also configure the flagged segment to produce no written output at all, extracting only the decisions and owners with no verbatim transcript retained.
+Which setup fits your governance is a scoping-call conversation, but the mechanism is part of the standard build for any team that needs it.

-What happens if the bot drops from a call mid-meeting or the audio quality is too poor to transcribe?
+What happens if the bot drops mid-meeting or the audio is too poor to transcribe?

-Drop and degraded-audio handling is part of the build, not an afterthought.
-If the bot disconnects mid-call — network interruption, platform glitch — it attempts to rejoin automatically and flags the gap in the transcript so the output is clearly marked as incomplete rather than silently missing content.
-The follow-up summary will note the timestamp range where transcription was unavailable.
-For audio quality below the threshold where extraction is reliable, the build flags the segment for human review rather than pushing a low-confidence summary into your project tool as if it were complete.
-You get an honest incomplete output that tells you exactly what needs a follow-up conversation, not a confident-sounding summary built on guesswork.
-The retainer covers monitoring these edge cases and tuning the thresholds as we learn which call environments in your organization produce reliable results.
+Drop handling and degraded-audio handling are part of the build, not an afterthought.
+If the bot disconnects mid-call from a network blip or a platform glitch, it tries to rejoin automatically and flags the gap in the transcript, so the output is clearly marked incomplete rather than silently missing content.
+The follow-up summary notes the timestamp range where transcription was unavailable.
+When audio quality drops below the point where extraction is reliable, the build flags the segment for human review instead of pushing a low-confidence summary into your project tool as if it were complete.
+You get an honest incomplete output that tells you exactly what needs a follow-up conversation, not a confident summary built on guesswork.
+Ongoing support covers monitoring these edge cases and tuning the thresholds as we learn which call environments in your organization produce reliable results.

 Start with an audit →